8bitsats/drc333/Readme.md

 and discourages creators from entering the Dogecoin space.

-In order to continue encouraging creators to launch innovative collections on the Dogecoin blockchain, we propose a new approach for launching pixel art Doginal collections.
+In order to continue encouraging creators to launch innovative collections on the Dogecoin blockchain, I propose a new approach for launching pixel art Doginal collections.

 The Idea

-I introduce a new standard aimed at launching non-fungible Doginals collections.
+I am seeking to introduce a new standard aimed at launching non-fungible Doginals collections.
 This standard employs recursion to decouple logic from the mint script, potentially reducing block space requirements by 50% to 90%+, depending on the collection size and network fees.

 I propose a new standard for launching non-fungible Doginals collections.
 This standard leverages recursion to separate the logic from the mint script,